-Finally we mention that initial data $v_0$ need not be monotone to have well-posedness. \begin{theorem} Assume $m\geq 1$, $s\in(0,1)$, and $v_0\in BUC(\R)$ (resp. $v_0\in W^{1,\infty}(\R)$).
-Then there exists a unique viscosity soltuion $v\in BUC(\overline Q_T)$ (resp. $v\in C([0,T]; W^{1,\infty}(\R))$) of \eqref{eq:integP}-\eqref{eq:integPini}. \end{theorem} Uniqueness follows from Theorem \ref{thm:strongCP} in Section \ref{sec:theoresults}, existence of non-decreasing solutions follows from Theorem \ref{thm:main} (a), and general exsitence can be obtained using Perron's method.
+Finally we mention that initial data $v_0$ does not need to be monotone in order to have well-posedness. \begin{theorem} Assume $m\geq 1$, $s\in(0,1)$, and $v_0\in BUC(\R)$ (resp. $v_0\in W^{1,\infty}(\R)$).
+Then there exists a unique viscosity solution $v\in BUC(\overline Q_T)$ (resp. $v\in C([0,T]; W^{1,\infty}(\R))$) of \eqref{eq:integP}-\eqref{eq:integPini}. \end{theorem} Uniqueness follows from Theorem \ref{thm:strongCP} in Section \ref{sec:theoresults}, existence of nondecreasing solutions follows from Theorem \ref{thm:main} (a), and general existence can be obtained using Perron's method.

 \begin{proof}[Proof of Theorem \ref{thm:maineq}\eqref{thm:maineq-itemtight}] Let $v_0:=\int_{-\infty}^x \dd \mu_0(y)$ and $v(x,t)=\int_{-\infty}^x u(y,t)\dd y$ be the corresponding solution of \eqref{eq:integP}-\eqref{eq:integPini}.
 For $r>0$, we define